dreamonkey/responsive-image-loader/README.md

 ### <span id="engines"></span> Engines

 Conversion, art direction and resolution switching are powered via an adapter by a fully decoupled and swappable engine.
-Every engine has its installation guide (independent from this loader) and you can also provide your custom adapter to support a new engine (in which case, a PR is welcome!)
+Every engine has its installation guide (independent from this loader) and you can also provide your custom adapter to support a new engine (in which case, we welcome PRs!)

 #### [`sharp`](https://github.com/lovell/sharp) (conversion | resolution switching)